Veykril/blend2d-rs/README.md

 [blend2d](https://github.com/blend2d/blend2d) lib.
 This project is currently WIP and very incomplete, so the API will most likely change a few times until it somewhat stabilizes.
-Bear in mind that blend2d itself is also still in mind, meaning it can cause breaking changes when the library devs feel like it as well.
+Bear in mind that blend2d itself is also still in beta, meaning the api can change at any moment.
+This also means that some functionality is still not correctly implemented

+This crate is highly experimental and not quite in a useable state yet, though examples already exist.

+## Setup

+This crate requires [CMake](https://cmake.org/) to be installed and available on `PATH`.

+Also make sure to initialize the submodules after cloning the repository(`git submodule update --init`).

 ## License